straw-hat-team/adr/adrs/4937890790/README.md

 in this file, for whatever reason, `Button` must become `Btn`.

-Also, having explicit names allows IDEs to figure out what you are trying to accomplish and give you much better autocomplete, refactoring, and automation, since those named-exports are static and don't require runtime to figure out the names, they are able to index the source code much easier and algorithms could take advantage of the explicitness and static nature of such habit.
+Also, having explicit names allows IDEs to figure out what you are trying to accomplish and give you much better autocomplete refactoring and automation.
+Since those named-exports are static and don't require a runtime to figure out the names, they can index the source code and algorithms can take advantage of the explicitness and static nature of the names.

 ## Resolution